 A total of 2,294 F-100 Super Sabre aircraft of all types were produced.

-Fly Fly has a F-100 Super Sabre.
-It has a wingspan of 48 in. with a length of 60 in.
+The Fly Fly RC F-100 Super Sabre has a wingspan of 48 in. with a length of 60 in.
 Weight is about 6 lbs.
 You will need a motor to power the included 92 mm EDF unit.

-K & A Models has a F-100 Super Sabre.
-It is made from fiberglass and has a 41 in. wingspan.
+The K & A Models RC F-100 Super Sabre is made from fiberglass and has a 41 in. wingspan.
 It needs a motor and 70 mm EDF.
 Weight is about 7 lbs.